vosbergw/dt/README.md

 Note, I had initially thought that in addition to updating the Darktable database I would need to make the equivalent changes in the .xmp sidecar file.
-This does not appear to be the case -- in all my testing it appears as though the Darktable will update the sidecar file on startup if it detects any changes in the database.
+This does not appear to be the case -- in all my testing it appears as though Darktable will update the sidecar file on startup if it detects any changes in the database.
 So it appears I do not need to worry about the sidecar - I can just make the changes I want to the database and then let Darktable update the sidecar on next start.